Tea Bag Art, Rust and Thread

 I hand stitched all of the papers to the structure.

-If you want more info about how I made this piece, just email me.
+If you want more info about how I made this piece of tea bag art, just email me.
 I’m happy to help.